MarcusJohnson91/FoundationIO/README.md

 TODO:
 -----
-* Write a WriteArray2BitBuffer and ReadBitBuffer2Array functions.
+* Write a WriteArray2BitBuffer and ReadBitBuffer2Array functions, that way I could theoretically at least use SIMD operations on the data.